Economics of NFTs: The Value of Creator Royalties: Benchmark: When are Royalties Not Needed?

 \subsection{How Speculators can Improve Trade Outcomes (Absent Royalties)}

-Speculation is known to be rampant in NFT markets, and in this section we examine some of the implications of having a speculator present who can serve as a trade intermediary between creator and end-buyer.
+As discussed in the introduction, speculation is rampant in NFT markets, and in this section we examine some of the implications of having a speculator present who can serve as a trade intermediary between creator and end-buyer.
 Royalties are still ruled out for the moment.

 Suppose there exists a speculator arriving at time $1$, as described in the general model in Section~\ref{sec:model}.
 For the purposes of the benchmark model, the speculator and creator have the same information at the time the NFT purchasing decision needs to be made.
-However, the speculator has the advantage of operating in the aftermarket at time $2$, where he can sell the NFT to an end-buyer after observing the realization of $V$.
-This implies that the speculator, on average, is able to extract $\E[V]$ from the buyer.
+However, the speculator has the advantage of operating in the aftermarket at time $2$.
+There, he can sell the NFT to an end-buyer at the end-buyer's realization of $V$.
+This implies that in expectation, the speculator extracts $\E[V]$ from the buyer.
+The full-extraction assumption is a simplification relaxed in Appendix~\ref{app:partial_extraction}.

 Denote the speculator's sale price at time 2, $p_2$.

-At time 0, the speculator is making his purchasing decision from the creator, anticipating that he can earn revenues amounting to $\E[V]$ from the end-buyer, at time 2.
+At time 1, the speculator is making his purchasing decision from the creator, anticipating that he can earn revenues amounting to $\E[V]$ from the end-buyer, at time 2.
 The speculator's optimal strategy is to set his own price at time 2, to match the realization of $V$, $p_2 = v$.
 Thus, Markov's inequality is no longer relevant here.

-In turn, the creator can set his own price at time 0 anticipating the speculator's optimal strategy.
+In turn, the creator can set her own price at time 0 anticipating the speculator's optimal strategy.
 In particular, the creator can set the mint price $p_0 = \E[V]$, knowing that it is still rational for the speculator to purchase at this price (and break even with respect to his outside option).
-Compared to the previous Section~\ref{sec:benchdirect}, this can allow the creator to extract higher revenues, and also ensures that the creator will always prefer to sell to the speculator at time 0, rather than wait to sell to the end-buyer at time 2.
-The main takeaway is formalized in the corollary below. \begin{corollary}[Presence of an equally-informed speculator] In the presence of an equally-informed speculator, without the possibility of royalties, the creator can ``piggy-back'' off the speculator's access to the aftermarket to better capture end-buyer willingness-to-pay, obtaining excess profits (compared to the case without the speculator described in Corollary~\ref{cor:nono}) of:
+Compared to the previous Section~\ref{sec:benchdirect}, this can allow the creator to extract higher revenues, and also ensures that the creator will always prefer to sell to the speculator at time 1, rather than wait to sell to the end-buyer at time 2.
+The main takeaway is formalized in the corollary below. \begin{corollary}[Speculator Present] In the presence of an equally-informed speculator, without the possibility of royalties, the creator can ``piggyback'' on the speculator's access to the aftermarket to better capture end-buyer willingness-to-pay, obtaining excess profits (compared to the case without the speculator described in Corollary~\ref{cor:nono}) of: